Nonlinear conjugate gradient for smooth convex functions: Computational experiments

 In this section we report on computational experiments with C+AG.
 We compared it to two other codes: AG coded by us based on (2.2.8) of \cite{Nesterov:book} and CG-Descent by Hager and Zhang.
 We used C version 6.8 of CG-Descent with the Matlab front-end.
 We used it in memoryless mode, i.e., NCG rather than L-BFGS.

-As for our own code C+AG, we discovered via experimentation that the more complex calculation of $\bar\x_k$ described in Section~\ref{sec:restartcg} diminished the performance of the code.
-In particular, as mentioned in Section~\ref{sec:restartcg}, the additional overhead of 50\% per iteration to evaluate $f(\bar\x_k)$ and $\nabla f(\bar\x_k)$ on l.~\ref{stmt:barx1end} slowed the code down without improving the iteration count.
-We found that using the progress measure based on taking $\bar\x_k:=\x_k$ as in Section~\ref{sec:progress} worked well even after restarting CG despite the issue that $\v_m\ne \x_m$, meaning that the proof of Theorem~\ref{thm:quad_suffprog} is no longer valid for restarted CG.
-Therefore, our tests in this section have modified Algorithm C+AG by deleting statements \ref{stmt:tz} to \ref{stmt:zaz}, meaning that $\tilde\z$ is never defined and \texttt{zflag} is never changed to `true'.
+As for our own code C+AG, we discovered via experimentation that the more elaborate calculation of $\bar\x_k$ described in Appendix~\ref{sec:restartcg} diminished the performance of the code.
+In particular, as mentioned the additional overhead of 100\% per iteration slowed the code down without improving the iteration count and thus was not used.

-Removal of these statements does not affect the following three properties of the algorithm: optimal convergence rate for smooth convex functions, optimal convergence rate for smooth strongly convex functions, equivalence with LCG for quadratic functions.
-However, removal of these statements may prevent the method from returning from AG to CG steps for some problems, meaning that our conjectured $n$-step quadratic convergence result may no longer hold.
-Since we did not observe $n$-step quadratic convergence in practice, we are not able to investigate this issue computationally.

 To the best of our knowledge, there is no standard benchmark set of smooth convex functions with a known $L,\ell$, so instead we constructed our own test set of eight problem instances based on formulations that have occurred in the recent literature in data science.